biroc/Data-Science-Porfolio/soccer-prediction/README.md

 Result
 ----------------------

-The Deep FNN gives us 53.19% Accuracy in test set and 53.12% accuracy in validation.
+The Deep FNN gives us 53.86% Accuracy in test set and 53.12% accuracy in validation set.
-The Random Forest gives us 46.5% Accuracy in test set
+The Random Forest gives us 50.42% Accuracy in test set and 50.33% accuracy in validation set.

 Installation
 ----------------------